prclzd/DROO-tensorflow2/README.md

 - For DROO demo with laternating-weight WDs, run the file, [demo_alternate_weights.py](demo_alternate_weights.py)

 - For DROO demo with ON-OFF WDs, run the file, [demo_on_off.py](demo_on_off.py)

-The code is implemented and verified based on Tensorflow 1.10.0, which is uncompatable with Tensorflow 2.